 Financial Planning, Analysis and Reporting

 The Chief Financial Officer is responsible for designing and implementing adequate financial controls for the City's accounting functions, thereby ensuring the integrity of all financial transactions.

 The Financial Planning, Analysis, and Reporting responsibilities are administered by the Chief Financial Officer.
 This function is responsible for the preparation, implementation and monitoring of the City's Operating, Utility, Airport and Capital budgets.
 The Chief Financial Officers focus is to administer these processes within the legislative requirements to meet the needs of the community, City Council, other governing bodies and other City departments.
 The Chief Financial Officer is also responsible for financial reporting to both internal and external customers that include City's audited financial statements and Annual Report.

 The Payroll Section administers the pay function for City employees in accordance with the collective agreement and policies which are in effect.
-As of April 1, 2016 there are currently 189 employees on the payroll system, divided into the groups below.
+There are 195 elected officials, employees and volunteer fire fighters on the payroll system, divided into the groups below.

 ▪ IUOE Local 882B (City employees) ...
 123